david-oruna/fbref-ml-project/README.md

   - The match fixtures, statistics, and predictions are extracted from the `api-football` API.

 - **Data Cleaning and Wrangling**
   - The raw data extracted from the API is cleaned and formatted using `model_data_wrangling.py`.
 This script processes dates, generates cumulative statistics, and creates additional features that are used for model training.
+Currently, the leagues used for training are the Premier League, Serie A, Coppa Italia, FA Cup.

 - **Model Training**
   - The cleaned and processed data is then used to train an ML model using the script `MLP.py`.
 The training process involves data preprocessing, feature engineering, and model selection using techniques like RandomizedSearchCV.
 The trained model is saved as a `.pk` file for later use.